quotient-im/libQuotient/README.md

-  Switching this on will define `Quotient_E2EE_ENABLED` macro (note the difference from the CMake switch) for compiler invocations on all Quotient and Quotient-dependent (if it uses `find_package(Quotient)`) code; so you can use `#ifdef Quotient_E2EE_ENABLED` to guard the code using E2EE parts of Quotient.
+  Switching this on will define `Quotient_E2EE_ENABLED` macro (note the difference from the CMake switch) for compiler invocations on all Quotient and Quotient-dependent (if it uses `find_package(Quotient)`) code; so you can use `#ifdef Quotient_E2EE_ENABLED` to guard the code that depends on parts of Quotient that only get built for E2EE.
 - `MATRIX_SPEC_PATH` and `GTAD_PATH` - these two variables are used to point
   CMake to the directory with the matrix-doc repository containing API files and to a GTAD binary.
 These two are used to generate C++ files from Matrix Client-Server API description made in OpenAPI notation.
-This is not needed if you just need to build the library; if you're really into hacking on it, CONTRIBUTING.md elaborates on what these two variables are for.
+This is not needed if you just need to build the library; if you're really into hacking on it, please read the respective section in [CONTRIBUTING.md](./CONTRIBUTING.md).

 You can install the library with CMake:
 ```shell script
 cmake --build . --target install
 ```
 This will also install cmake package config files; once this is done, you should be able to use [`quotest/CMakeLists.txt`](quotest/CMakeLists.txt) to compile quotest with the _installed_ library.
-Installation of the `quotest` binary along with the rest of the library can be skipped by setting `Quotient_INSTALL_TESTS` to `OFF`.
+As mentioned above, installation of the `quotest` binary along with the rest of the library can be skipped by setting `Quotient_INSTALL_TESTS` to `OFF`.

 ## Troubleshooting